Jay9874/Keeper_app/README.md

+# Get the deployment here: https://keeper-zx0e.onrender.com

-# Getting Started with Create React App
+# Getting Started with Keeper App in development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+# Installing the dependencies
+1. In backend folder
+### `npm install`

+2. In frontend folder
+### `npm install`

+# Starting the development servers
+1. In backend folder
+### `nodemon index.js

+2. In frontend folder
 ### `npm start`

 Runs the app in the development mode.\